 First Brands, Hopkins’ parent company, has sent Emporia city leadership a Worker Adjustment and Retraining Notice, or WARN, saying it has closed the plant at 428 Peyton on Monday.
 The closure immediately impacts 118 employees.
 The remaining 12 have been tasked with “assisting with matters related to the closure” before they will be let go April 30.

 A letter from First Brands to the city says First Brands “has gone to great lengths to avoid closing this facility,” adding many potential bidders were interested in Hopkins and one unnamed bidder went relatively deep into the sale process before “suddenly and unexpectedly” withdrawing its bid.
-First Brands had claimed all Hopkins’ intellectual property, meaning any new parent company could only use Hopkins equipment as opposed to the Hopkins brand or any others associated with Hopkins.
+Left unsaid in the statement to Emporia, and confirmed by city officials, was First Brands had claimed all Hopkins’ intellectual property, meaning any new parent company could only use Hopkins equipment as opposed to the Hopkins brand or any others associated with Hopkins.

 First Brands also says it tried unsuccessfully to bring another bidder to the table — and a sale was the only way it could generate the capital needed to continue local operations.